A NETWORK OF SOLIDARITY,

 Joining this effort means being part of a commitment to wealth redistribution.

-While millions of people will soon receive their stimulus checks from the federal government, many will remain unemployed, uninsured, and unsheltered while COVID-19 continues to spread.
-A one-time $1,200 payment is unlikely to make it or break it for folks w/ stable income and those who come from generational wealth.
+While millions of people have received their (multiple) stimulus checks from the federal government, many will remain unemployed, uninsured, and unsheltered while COVID-19 continues to spread.
+A one-time payment is unlikely to make it or break it for folks w/ stable income and those who come from generational wealth.
 But it can mean the difference between survival and desperation for millions of others who won't be getting a check at all.

 Those who aren't receiving a check are many of the hardest hit by this crisis.
 Pledge to #ShareMyCheck with SFMutualAid and join the campaign to ensure that we all have enough to make it through this crisis.